Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent

-\figureref{LN} shows the entanglement measure of the POVMs, $M_{LN} (\hat \Pi ^{(\mathrm{on})}) $.
+\figureref{LN} shows the entanglement measure $M_{LN} (\hat \Pi ^{(\mathrm{on})}) $ as a function of the inserted loss $L$.
 Trace (i) shows the lower bound of zero, which indicates a separable or non-entangled measurement.
-The blue crosses (ii) show the experimental results for various losses in one channel (See Supplementary Materials for the reconstructed POVMs with $L=0.166$, $0.491$ and $0.754$).
+The red crosses (ii) show the experimental results.
 At zero loss $L=0$, $M_{LN}$ is zero, meaning a fully separable measurement.
 By increasing losses $L$ in one channel, $M_{LN}$ increases until it reaches a maximum of $0.25 \pm 0.05$ at $L=1$.
 This behavior may be counterintuitive because losses generally degrade entanglement.
 This result, however, indicates that some form of asymmetry is necessary to create entanglement.
 In the current setting, the selectivity of two orthogonal projective measurements ($\ket{\Psi^+}$ and $\ket{\Psi^-}$) is key to generate the entangled projection, and it is achieved by introducing loss in one channel.

-The experimental results show good agreement with the theory curve (iii), which is derived by taking into account the finite quantum efficiencies.
-The purple dash-dotted line (iv) is the theoretical curve assuming 100\% quantum efficiencies.
+The experimental results are well within error of the theory curve (iii), which is derived by taking into account the finite quantum efficiencies.
+The blue dash-dotted line (iv) is the theoretical curve assuming 100\% quantum efficiencies.
 Note that this measurement cannot reach unity even with 100\% detection efficiencies, which can only be obtained by a true Bell measurement.
 This is due to the $\projection{1,1}$ element of the POVMs that are non-zero for our detector, which would be zero for a true Bell measurement.
 This non-zero $\projection{1,1}$ element is attributed to the lack of photon number resolution by the SNSPDs.